 Price and availability

-As we mentioned earlier, the MacBook Air (2020) has launched at a new lower price for its entry level model.
+In a pleasant surprise, the MacBook Air (2020) has launched at a new lower price for its entry level model.

 The new entry-level MacBook Air comes with a dual-core 10th-generation Intel Core i3 processor, 256GB storage (up from 128GB in the previous model) and 8GB of RAM for $999 / £999 / AU$1,599.